A unique church, orchards and a country park of historical interest in the Garden of England.

 Take the footpath heading west from Hartlake Road.
 In 500m go straight ahead at a path crossing to continue on a long straight grassy path along the edge of orchards and meadows.
 In 750m go through a stile in the hedge on the left and follow a short fenced path out to a lane.
 Turn left, then turn right at a T-junction.
 Follow Postern Lane for over 1 km to the A26 at Cannon Bridge.
 Cross the main road and take the riverside path opposite, joining the Wealdway (WW) and the final 750m of the Medway Valley Walk (MVW).
 At Tonbridge Moorings bear left onto Medway Wharf Road to reach the High Street.

-Cross the road carefully onto the continuation of the footpath, briefly alongside the road and then swinging left in front of a house.
+The footpath briefly heads N alongside the road and then swings left in front of a house.
 Carry on along the right-hand edge of several fields, going over stiles in the hedges between them.
 After a short path across another field a gap in the hedge takes you onto a broad grassy strip, with a field on your right and later an orchard on your left.
 At the field corner keep ahead at a path crossing.

 Cross over this busy main road carefully (using a traffic island off to the right if necessary) and take the riverside path opposite, joining both the Wealdway15 (WW) and the end of the Medway Valley Walk16 (MVW).
 Follow the path into the centre of Tonbridge, with modern apartment blocks on both sides of the river.
-As you pass Tonbridge Town Lock you can see the town's Big Bridge ahead.
+As you pass Tonbridge Town Lock you can see the High Street going over the town's Big Bridge ahead.